PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 District Adopts College and Career Readiness Platform Naviance

-In STEAM labs all across the District, students collaborate with each other and solve real-world problems by thinking about things in new and different ways.
+In STEAM labs all across the District, students collaborate and solve real-world problems by thinking about things in new and different ways.
 Thanks to this hands-on approach that incorporates science, technology, engineering, the arts, and math, you expect students to be excited about facing new challenges.